-Students must meet the general admission requirements of the Graduate School that includes a 3.0 grade point average (A=4.0) however, most students accepted to the graduate program in speech-language pathology in the past years have had an overall grade point average of 3.5 or above.
+Students must document a 3.0 grade point average (A=4.0).
 The majority of students have completed a bachelor's degree in speech-language pathology with specific undergraduate course work.

-Some provision is made for students with degrees in related fields following the completion of undergraduate course work in speech-language pathology and audiology.
+Some provision may be made for students with degrees in related fields following the completion of undergraduate course work in speech-language pathology and audiology.

-Thirty-three semester hours of acceptable graduate credit are required to complete the Master of Science degree in speech-language pathology.
-This includes nine core courses, two electives and a culminating comprehensive examination or eight core courses, one elective, and a culminating thesis.
+Thirty-three (33) semester hours of acceptable graduate credit are required to complete the Master of Science degree in speech-language pathology.
+These hours include nine core courses, two electives, and a culminating comprehensive examination or eight core courses, one elective, and a culminating thesis.

 Students in the program must maintain a grade point average of 3.0 in all graduate courses.
-No credit is allowed toward a graduate degree in courses in which a grade below C is earned.
+No credit is given toward a graduate degree in courses in which a grade below C is earned.
 The program has two plans through which the program requirements are fulfilled.